Akshat-6046/stupa-assigment/README.md

-# Create Simple Assignment using React and React Router Dom
+# Created Simple Assignment using React and React Router Dom